Monday, December 27, 2021

 But there is still another whole level of gendered double standard here.
 Many of those who are so up-in-arms at the mere mention of legislation that would subject men to compulsory penile surgery do not object in the least when the compulsory penile surgery in question is non-therapeutic neonatal circumcision which, because of its permanence, affects men every bit as much as (and, in crucial ways, much more than) it does the infants these men were when they were subjected to it.
 And it goes without saying that penile circumcision is incomparably more invasive, damaging and risky than vasectomy is.
 Yet one form of compulsory penile surgery elicits a yawn while the other elicits outrage.
 The explanation for this double standard is that, in our highly gendered culture, non-therapeutic circumcision is regarded as an important male rite of passage that serves to inscribe male bodies with masculine gender.
 In contrast, vasectomy, because it obstructs male fertility, undermines masculine gender.
 Thus, support of male genital cutting and outrage at the mere mention of compulsory vasectomy are, in fact, opposite sides of the same gendered coin.

 These sorts of double standards are to be expected of those who oppose abortion rights.
-They are even to be expected of those who celebrate the sexuality (and even promiscuity) of some (mainly hetero, cis males) but not of others (females and LGBTQ+ persons).
-These are double standards that feminists and abortion-rights advocates are right to criticize.
+They are even to be expected of those who celebrate the sexuality of some (mainly hetero, cisgender males) but not of others (females and LGBTQIA+ persons).
+These are double standards that abortion-rights advocates are absolutely right to criticize.

 While Representative Rabb is making a valid statement by his proposed legislation (given that he entertains little or no expectation that the legislation itself ever will become law), I would like to see him champion the right of bodily autonomy for boys, men (or people with penises) and intersex persons with as much pluck and conviction as he champions the right of bodily autonomy for girls and women (or people with uteruses).
 The same holds for all abortion-rights advocates.
 The right to abortion rests on the same ethical and moral foundation as the right not to be subjected to genital cutting.
 That foundation, common to both, is the right of bodily autonomy.